 Vascular dementia occurs when cells below the surface of the brain's cortex die because they do not receive enough oxygen and nutrients.
 This process is due to hardening

 of the blood vessels within the white matter of the brain.
 This affects the blood supply.

 Factors that may increase your chance of vascular dementia include:

 In some people, symptoms appear suddenly with neurological changes like those caused by a stroke.
 Sometimes, the small strokes that lead to vascular dementia can happen without other symptoms.
 This makes the condition difficult to detect.

 In some cases, symptoms may stabilize or even improve.
 However in most people, the disease continues to progress.

 The main symptoms of vascular dementia include:

 - Progressive loss of

-intellectual abilities, processing speed, cognitive and motor abilities
+intellectual abilities, processing speed, and cognitive and motor abilities

 - Progressive memory loss